Lartu/tmon/readme.md

 Easy, just delete its url from `history.tmon`.
 Its url is listed in that file along with the name of the file and the name of the video the file was generated from.

+### Why don't you just use youtube-dl?

+Even though youtube-dl doesn't download again what it has already downloaded if it finds a file with the same name in the destination directory, it has to go over the entire playlist trying to download each file to get the new files.
+And if you move the files out of the destination directory (for example, to your Music directory or to another computer), it will still download them again, wasting bandwidth, time and space. tmon keeps note of what it has already downloaded and it just downloads songs that haven't been downloaded in the past, without attempting to re-download those that you already have.
+It also writes down useful logs with information that youtube-dl doesn't provide in a human readable form, such as what videos failed to download, which ones were downloaded, which URL they were downloaded from, etc.

 ### tmon sounds like "temón" in Spanish

 Yes, it's a pun.